Suez Canal blockage adds to pressure points in global trade - WTMJ

 Consumers everywhere soon found that ordering online was an adventure in the unknown, with many factories shut down and trade between Chinese provinces stalled.
 Obtaining supplies of medicines and vital personal protective equipment such as face masks and other medical supplies became challenging, and sometimes impossible.

-Ships already are having to detour around the Cape of Good Hope in South Africa to avoid the canal.
-That slows the arrival of containers at their destinations and when they can be emptied and then refilled with other goods bound somewhere else.
+The disruption from the Suez Canal blockage is less dramatic but not insignificant.
+The canal carries over 10% of global trade, including 7% of the world’s oil.
+Ships are already having to detour around the Cape of Good Hope in South Africa to avoid it.

+That slows the arrival of containers at their destinations and delays when they can be emptied and then refilled with other goods bound somewhere else.
 That can drive up costs — price increases that eventually reach consumers.

 “Shipping prices are going to go up,” said Gary Hufbauer, nonresident senior fellow at the Peterson Institute for International Economics.
 “That will tighten up supply lines and mean shortages at the consumer level, and it will also mean somewhat higher prices for oil.”